Video Catches Ocean Polluters in the Act

 The Coast Guard Commander in Seattle, Darwin Jensen, says his office relies on citizen tips to catch polluters.

 Bingham Fox faces a five-year prison sentence and a $250,000 fine.
-His son Randall Fox, who also pled guilty to conspiracy charges, faces eleven years and a $500,000 fine.
+His son Randall Fox, who also pled guilty to conspiracy charges, faces 11 years and a $500,000 fine.

 © 2017 KING-TV